thatisdrtruman/thatisdrtruman.github.io/content/posts/ai-test-chatgpt.md

 description = "One of the AI bot powered by Chat-GPT I made for a travel business, showing a list of 5 holidays from one place to another" categories = ['Tech']
 +++
 I made a bot that suggested 5 holidays, with the method of travel, date, and price.
+It was originally hosted on freeaikit , but with its closure, I put it in this blog.

 Copy this on your favourite AI Chatbot.